up1-io/assetloader/README.md

 # Asset Loader

 ![Version](https://img.shields.io/badge/Version-Prototype-red)
 [![GoDoc](https://godoc.org/github.com/up1-io/ecs?status.svg)](https://godoc.org/github.com/up1-io/asset-loader)
 [![Go](https://github.com/up1-io/asset-loader/actions/workflows/go.yml/badge.svg)](https://github.com/up1-io/asset-loader/actions/workflows/go.yml)

 > Note: This library is currently in prototype stage.
 It is not recommended to use this library in production.

-A simple asset loader in Go.
-It can be used to load any type of assets, such as images, sounds, fonts, etc.
+Go Asset Loader is a straightforward asset loading library for the Go programming language.
+It is built on top of the [Pixel](https://github.com/gopxl/pixel) and [Beep](https://github.com/gopxl/beep) packages.

-It's developed for the 2D Game Engine project [Raindrop](https://github.com/up1-io/raindrop).
+This library has been developed as part of the 2D Game Engine project called [Raindrop](https://github.com/up1-io/raindrop).

 ## Features

-This library uses the following packages:
+Asset Loader supports the following features:

-- [Pixel](https://github.com/gopxl/pixel) for defining image types
-- [Beep](https://github.com/gopxl/beep) for defining sound types

->Note: We relay on the [Pixel](https://github.com/gopxl/pixel) and [Beep](https://github.com/gopxl/beep) packages to define the asset data types.
-Currently no support for swapping the backend.
+- **Textures**: Load textures from PNG and JPEG files.
+- **Sounds**: Load sounds from MP3 files.
+- **Fonts**: Load fonts from TTF files.

 ## Getting Started